Members of the Board 2017 – 2018

 Member at Large

-Alice is a 3-year member of the League of Women Voters, but has worked on legislative issues for many years on behalf of the American Association of University Women of Oregon (AAUW).
+Alice is an 8-year member of the League of Women Voters, but has worked on legislative issues for many years on behalf of the American Association of University Women of Oregon (AAUW).
 Alice has served on the Action Committee of the League since February 2009 and has been the Chair since June 2009.
+She is a registered lobbyist on behalf of the League.

 Since 1970, Alice has been an active member of the AAUW.
 She has held many offices at the branch level, including president.
 At the state level, she served as the president from 1998-2000.
 In addition, she has served as the Public Policy Chair on several occasions.
 At the national level, from 1991 until 1995, Alice served on the Convention Procedures Committee, which is responsible for running the association conventions.
 From 1999 until 2001, Alice served on the Association Resolutions Committee.
 Alice served on the Association Public Policy Committee from 2001 until 2003, as well as the Resolutions Committee.
 She served two terms as Mountain Pacific Regional Director, from June 2003 to July 2007.

 Alice is a member of the National Association of Parliamentarians.
-She is the immediate-past president of the Oregon Association.
+She is a past president of the Oregon Association.
+She is currently the Vice President.
 She is also a Professional Registered Parliamentarian.
-She serves as the Parliamentarian for both LWVOR and AAUW of Oregon.
+She serves as the Parliamentarian for LWVOR.

-Alice is the current President of the Affiliate Board of NARAL Pro-Choice Oregon.
-She has served on the board for the last ten years.
-She has also served on the boards of the Women’s Rights Coalition, Oregon Women Lawyers, the Columbia Chapter of Americans United for Separation of Church and State and the Diversity Section of the Oregon State Bar.
-She is serving her third year on the Vestry of her Episcopal church.
+She has served on the boards of NARAL Pro-Choice Oregon, the Women’s Rights Coalition, Oregon Women Lawyers, the Columbia Chapter of Americans United for Separation of Church and State and the Diversity Section of the Oregon State Bar.
+She is the Social Ministries Committee Chair of her church.
+She also serves as the parliamentarian for the Episcopal Diocese of Oregon.

 In March 2007, Alice retired from SAIF Corporation, where she worked as a staff attorney.
 Alice practiced workers’ compensation law for 25 years prior to her retirement.